-- Bank's Directors, Officers, Stockholders and their Related Interests (DOSRI) as defined per BSP's existing DOSRI rules and regulations; - Close Family Members (i.e. 2nd degree relatives) of the Bank's Directors, Officers with rank of SVP and up and Individual Substantial Stockholders; - Bank's Subsidiaries and Affiliates as defined per BSP's existing rules and regulations on lending to subsidiaries and affiliates; - Any party that the Bank exerts direct or indirect control over or that exerts direct or indirect control over the Bank; - direct or indirect control over or that exerts direct or indirect control over the Bank: - Transaction (RPT) Policy; and - Any natural person or juridical entity whose interest may pose potential conflict with the Bank's interest.
+- Bank's Directors, Officers, Stockholders and their Related Interests (DOSRI) as defined per BSP's existing DOSRI rules and regulations; - Close Family Members (i.e. 2nd degree relatives) of the Bank's Directors, Officers with rank of SVP and up and Individual Substantial Stockholders; - Bank's Subsidiaries and Affiliates as defined per BSP's existing rules and regulations on lending to subsidiaries and affiliates; - Any party that the Bank exerts direct or indirect control over or that exerts direct or indirect control over the Bank; - Subsidiaries, Affiliates and Special Purpose Entities (SPEs) of any party that the Bank exerts direct or indirect control over or that exerts direct or indirect control over the Bank; - Corresponding Persons in Affiliated Companies as defined in the Bank's Related Party Transaction (RPT) Policy; and - Any natural person or juridical entity whose interest may pose potential conflict with the Bank's interest.